adlnet/edlm-portal-xia-jobs/README.md

     `Overwrite`: Check the box if existing values need to be overwritten.

+   #### Note : Email notifications are executed by the openlxp-notifications package which is imported.
+The celery task calls the commands from the package and executes it.

 6. `Add sender email configuration`: Configure the sender email address from which conformance alerts are sent.

 7. `Add receiver email configuration` :